Draggable/kwik-ai/README.md

 1. Add a new block and search for "AI Description"
 2. Insert the block where you want the description
 3. Add URLs to external content in the input fields (optional)
+4. Set your desired description length using the sliders (50-500 words)
-4. Click "Generate Description" to create content from images or URLs
+5. Click "Generate Description" to create content from images or URLs
-5. Edit the description directly in the block if needed
+6. Edit the description directly in the block if needed
-6. Use the "Regenerate" button to create new content
+7. Use the "Regenerate" button to create new content

 ## Block vs Meta Box